aschiXR/data-nrf-chart/datanerfapp/README.md

 7. ./public/js/nerf-herders-test-data.json - This file contains the retrieved data, reformatted for the children elements to be adopted in the data chart structure.
 8. ./tests/unit/app.spec.js - This file conatins unit testing of our app, using Jest.

+<h4>Note:</h4> Before running locally, run the command 'npm i' in the source directory, to install all dependencies.

 <h4>Useful links:</h4>

 - Vue.js - https://vuejs.org/